 At this early stage, it is too soon for formal counselling, as there is a natural grief process that children must go through.
 Our EBI support includes telephone support for parents, carers and schools alongside up to 3 visits to the family.
 The aim of these visits is to normalise the feelings surrounding the grief process and to offer advice to parents and carers for how they can best support their children at a really difficult time.

-Mosaic offers advice, information and counselling for families affected by terminal illness.
+Mosaic offers advice, information and therapy for families affected by terminal illness.

 The shock of a life limiting illness will affect all family members.

-Pre-bereavement counselling can be tailored to meet each family’s needs and may include:
+Pre-bereavement therapy can be tailored to meet each family’s needs and may include:

 • Memory work